svelte-components/svant/docs/src/routes/icon/demo.md

 <DocsTable {...attributesData}/>

- If you are using the <code>Icon</code> component these are additional attributes besides the above
+ If you are using the `Icon` component these are additional attributes besides the above

 <DocsTable {...customAttributesData}/>